fallen-icarus/cardano-swaps/README.md

   5. There is no impermanent loss.
   6. ADA is all you need to interact with the DEX.
   7. Upgradability can happen democratically.
-  8. Easy to integrate into any software.
+  8. Easy to integrate into any frontend.

 In addition to these nice properties, the novel use of *Beacon Tokens* can be generalized to any application on Cardano.

 ---
 ## Personal Contracts
 In order for users to maintain full delegation control of their assets, it is required for user assets to be kept siloed.
-The reason for this is that, on Cardano, all ADA at an address is delegated entirely or not at all (atomic delegation is not possible).
+The reason for this is that, on Cardano, all ADA at an address is either delegated entirely or not at all (atomic delegation is not possible).
 So for a user to maintain delegation control of their assets, only that user's assets should be at the address he/she is using.

 A cardano address is made up of both a payment credential and a staking credential.
-As long as the staking credential is unique to that user, that user will maintain full delegation control of that address.
+As long as the staking credential is unique to that user, that user will maintain full delegation control for that address.
 With this in mind, every user is given the same spending script to use for the address' payment credential and are required to use their own staking credential (either a pubkey or a staking script).
 To force the use of a staking credential, the DEX is designed so that it is not possible to mint a beacon token (discussed later) to an address without a staking credential.

-### If all users share a spending script, how are their addresses protected?
+### If all users share a spending script, how are their assets protected?
 The spending script gets the staking credential from the address of the utxo being spent at run-time.
 When an owner related action is being performed (closing or updating positions), the spending script requires that the staking credential "signals approval" of the action:

 - If the staking credential is a pubkey, then the staking pubkey must sign the transaction.
 - If the staking credential is a script, then the script must be executed in the same transaction.

 :note: It is possible to execute a staking script even if 0 ADA is withrawn from a rewards address.
-The only requirement to use staking scripts like this is that the associated stake address must be registered. **You can start using the stake address like this the moment the first registration transaction gets added to the chain.
+The only requirement to use staking scripts like this is that the associated stake address must be registered and delegated. **You can start using the stake address like this the moment the registration+delegation transaction gets added to the chain.
 You do not need to wait an epoch.**

-#### Why not just give each user their own spending script?
+### Why not just give each user their own spending script?
 The reason is that it is much harder to use beacon tokens when the address is made up of completely unique credentials.
 The beacon tokens should only be usable with addresses of the DEX.
-If their is no way to clearly distinguish a DEX's address from any other address, guaranteeing proper usage of the beacon tokens is virtually impossible. v1.0.0 of Cardano-Swaps used unique spending scripts, you can read about the limitations in the v1.0.0 commit README.
+If their is no way to clearly distinguish a DEX's address from any other address, guaranteeing proper usage of the beacon tokens is virtually impossible. v1.0.0 of Cardano-Swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.

 ### Delegating
 With each user having their own DEX address, delegation the address is identical to delegating a traditional payment address that uses either a staking pubkey or a staking script.
 You can check out [delegation section](GettingStarted.md#delegate-the-swap-address) of GettingStarted.md for an example using a staking pubkey.